 This capital city, located on the island of New Paradise, is the largest city among the 30 inhabited islands in the Bahamas.
 About 70 percent of all residents of the Bahamas live in Nassau, making it the economic center of this country.
 Once a colony of Great Britain, the Bahamas gained full independence in 1973, but plenty of English influences can still be found in the culture, architecture, and everyday life.

 With vibrant colors, beautiful weather, and friendly people, you need to get out and explore when your cruise ship docks in Nassau.
-To help you narrow down your choices, below are our five Best Things to do in Nassau, Bahamas on a Cruise.
+To help you narrow down your choices, below are our Best Things to do in Nassau, Bahamas on a Cruise.

 Visit Atlantis For the Day